Texas Abortion Laws

 In June 2022, the U.S. Supreme Court overruled Roe v.
 Wade in Dobbs v.
 Jackson Women's Health Organization, which returned to the states the power to regulate, even prohibit, abortion.
 Texas has some of the strictest abortion laws in the country.

 Texas Law as of April 2022

 Texas’ abortion laws changed significantly in 2021.
-They are complicated and are currently under review by the courts.

 The Main Provisions: Texas Abortion Laws